* Was elected to the House of Representatives in 1974

 In the National Journal‘s 2011 ranking of Congress’s “Most Liberal Members,” Brown was tied for first—along with eight other legislators.
 The following year, the Heritage Foundation rated Brown as even further to the political left than Senator Bernie Sanders, an open socialist.

-For an overview of Brown’s voting record on various key issues when he was a member of the House of Representatives, click here.
+For an overview of Brown’s voting record on various key issues when he was a member of the Senate and House of Representatives, click here.

 For additional information on Sherrod Brown, click here.